11nithin/Election_Analysis/README.md

   1. Calculate the total number of votes cast
   2. Get a complete list of candidates who recieved votes
   3. Calculate the total number of votes each candidate recieved
-  3. Calculate the percentage of votes for each candidate recieved
+  3. Calculate the percentage of votes for each candidate
   4. The voter turnout for each county
   5. The percentage of votes from each county
   6. The county with the highest number of votes